Canop/bacon/website/docs/config.md

 # Configuration Files

-The behavior of bacon is defined by both a global `prefs.toml` file and a project specific `bacon.toml` file.
+The behavior of bacon is defined by a global `prefs.toml` file and project specific `bacon.toml` files.

-Both configuration files are optional but you'll fast need specific jobs for your targets, examples, etc.
+All configuration files are optional but you'll fast need specific jobs for your targets, examples, etc.

+All accept the same properties (preferences, keybindings, jobs, etc.).
+The properties of the global `prefs.toml` file are overriden by the workspace level `bacon.toml` file, then by the package level `bacon.toml` file.

 When you modified those files and bacon evolved since, you may want to have a look at the current default ones and pick the changes you like:

 * [Current default prefs.toml](https://raw.githubusercontent.com/Canop/bacon/main/defaults/default-prefs.toml)
 * [Current default bacon.toml](https://raw.githubusercontent.com/Canop/bacon/main/defaults/default-bacon.toml)

-The two files can accept the same properties (preferences, keybindings, jobs, etc.).
-What's defined in the `bacon.toml` file overrides the global `prefs.toml` file.

 ## Global Preferences